ActiveQuery/Governance/CODE_OF_CONDUCT_POLICY.md

 ActiveQuery e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-ActiveQuery Governance Body may issue from time to time as it may deem fit, definitions and further clarification of Representation.
+ActiveQuery Compliance Body may issue from time to time as it may deem fit, definitions and further clarification of Representation.

 ## Enforcement